1936 United States presidential election: Democratic Party nomination

 Before his assassination, there was a challenge from Louisiana Senator Huey Long.
-But, due to his untimely death, President Roosevelt faced only one primary opponent other than various favorite sons.
+But due to Long's untimely death, President Roosevelt faced only one primary opponent other than various favorite sons.
 Henry Skillman Breckinridge, an anti-New Deal lawyer from New York, filed to run against Roosevelt in four primaries.
 Breckinridge's challenge of the popularity of the New Deal among Democrats failed miserably.
 In New Jersey, President Roosevelt did not file for the preference vote and lost that primary to Breckinridge, even though he did receive 19% of the vote on write-ins.
 Roosevelt's candidates for delegates swept the race in New Jersey and elsewhere.
 In other primaries, Breckinridge's best showing was 15% in Maryland.
 Overall, Roosevelt received 93% of the primary vote, compared to 2.5% for Breckinridge.

 The Democratic Party Convention was held in Philadelphia between July 23 and 27.
-The delegates unanimously re-nominated incumbents President Roosevelt and Vice-President John Nance Garner.
+The delegates unanimously re-nominated incumbents President Roosevelt and Vice-president John Nance Garner.
 At Roosevelt's request, the two-thirds rule, which had given the South a de facto veto power, was repealed.